Bio

 Rasheena Fountain’s work is multidimensional.
 She grew up playing southern gospel and blues on lead guitar in church.
 You can catch her spitting a verse on an experimental beat she has produced and performed under her hip hop alias.
 You might find her riffing over a slow Mississippi delta blues bassline.
 For two decades, she has sought to transcend colonial boundaries through a turntable and a mixer as a DJ, with drum and bass, UK grime and 2-step, hip hop, dancehall, and house music as her transports.
 As a PhD student, she focuses on blues music, mood, and logic as a way to reorient notions of environmental imagination and advocacy.
 Through that work, she hopes to connect with her ancestral ways of knowing, to help welcome communities traditionally left out of mainstream environmental advocacy, and to fight myths about Black people and the environment.

 Fountain earned a BA in Creative Writing from the University of Illinois at Urbana-Champaign and a MA.Ed. in Urban Environmental Education from Antioch University Seattle in partnership with IslandWood.
-Fountain has an MFA in Creative Writing from the University of Washington Seattle, where she is currently a Ph.D. student in English literature and culture.
+Fountain has an MFA in Creative Writing from the University of Washington Seattle, where she is currently a Ph.D. candidate in English literature and culture.